CellFateNucOrg/SMC_RNAseq/README.md

 Code for processing RNAseq data from Julie with strains 493 (dpy-26::TEVcs;hs::TEV) vs 500 (hs::TEV).

+The pipeline performs genomic alignment with STAR so that we can get bigwig files, and transcriptome alignment with Salmon in order to get better gene-level counts.
+Signficance is evaluated with DESeq2.

 ## Pipeline

 On the server the data is mapped with the script: